antaalt/shader-language-server/README.md

 ## Features

-This language server only support a few options :
+This language server support a few options :

 - **Diagnostics**: lint the code as you type.
 - **Completion**: suggest completion values as you type.